telerik/ajax-docs/controls/window/troubleshooting/executing-javascript-code-from-server.md

 End Sub
 ````

->tip If you are working with Ajax requests however, it is better to use the asp:Scriptmanager’s[RegisterStartupScript()](http://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager.registerstartupscript.aspx)method as shown below:
+>tip If you are working with Ajax requests however, it is better to use the asp:Scriptmanager’s [RegisterStartupScript()](http://msdn.microsoft.com/en-us/library/system.web.ui.scriptmanager.registerstartupscript.aspx) method as shown below:

 ````ASP.NET
 <form id="form4" runat="server">